How Long Should You Ride a Recumbent Bike?

 Rehab & Recovery | 10–20 minutes | Daily or every other day | Light resistance, slow pace |

-Muscle Endurance | 25–45 minutes | 4–5 times per week | Gradual resistance increase |
+Muscle Endurance | 25–45 minutes | 4–5 times per week | Gradual resistance increase; increasing resistance levels and focusing on lower body muscles through proper pedaling technique can help build strength and endurance. |

 Source: